NCAR/GeoCAT/pages/contributing.md

 improve the formatting of the generated Jupyter Notebooks, reStructuredText may be embedded in the Python script comments.

-Once changs to the Python script comments are made, the rendered Jupyter Notebook results should be verified, as discussed in the GeoCAT-examples Contributors guide.
+Once changes to the Python script comments are made, the rendered Jupyter Notebook results should be verified, as discussed in the GeoCAT-examples Contributors guide.